Dump is a standard utility for backing up file systems on Linux, Unix and BSD machines. It's free, powerful, fast

 One of the best features of dump is its ability to do incremental backups.
 The original versions of dump could do nine levels of backups, and the latest versions can do even more.
 Dump's incremental backup lets you set up elaborate backup schedules with just a couple of switch settings and a simple script.
 For example, setting up a Tower of Hanoi backup scheme is easy with dump.

-For more information on the Tower of Hanoi and other backup schemes, check out this related article
+For more information on the Tower of Hanoi and other backup schemes, check out this related article on tape rotation strategies.

 Dump is fast.